vinyasshetty/sparklearning/rdd.md

+RDD is lazily evaluated,statically typed and distributed collection.

 ** Internally, each RDD is characterized by five main properties:**

 * A list of partitions  =&gt;  protected def getPartitions: Array\[Partition\]